House Democrats Grill Betsy DeVos Over Denying Student Borrower Relief

 "Can you explain why you ignored that memo?
 Did you not know you were coming here today?"
 Hayes asked.
 "In December 2019, when NPR ran a story, it didn't cross your mind that I should read this document?"

-Rep. Susan Davis, Democrat from California, pointed out in the hearing today that, even as a large number of borrowers continue to wait for their cases to be settled, a new set of borrower defense claims may be looming.
+Rep. Susan Davis, D-Calif., pointed out in the hearing that even as a large number of borrowers continue to wait for their cases to be settled, a new set of borrower defense claims may be looming.

-Note: A previous caption and earlier version of this story mistakenly said the hearing happened on Wednesday.
-It actually happened on Thursday, Dec.
-12, 2019.